BillyTheKidPhysicist/dataAnalysisTutorial/README.md

 # dataAnalysisTutorial
-Quick tutorial on data analysis for my students
+Quick tutorial on data analysis for my students makeData.pynb is how the sample data is made. analyzeData.ipynb is the data being analyzed.
+They both contain helpful information

 I will give a quick rundown on why everyone should use python and answer some questions.